exakat/exakat-docs/Administrator/Commands.rst

 |           | name.                                                                       |
 +-----------+-----------------------------------------------------------------------------+

-:: _catalog:

 catalog
 -------

-Catalog list all available rulesets and reports with the current exakat.
+Catalog list available rules, rulesets, and reports with the current exakat.

 This is a help command, to help find the available values for various options.